 Remember that whatever you lack in, you are compensating for it with something else.
-Plus, no matter what life denies you is compensated with other gifts.
-Just be open to receive and embarrassed those gifts.
+Plus, no matter what life denies you, it’s compensated with other gifts.
+Just be open to receive and embrace those gifts.

 When you want something, always ask yourself:

 - “How can [that] serve me?”

 - “Does improve my life the [thing] I want?”